NSS-Full-Time-Data-Analytics-9/lahman_baseball-dda9_love_and_basketball/README.md

-This was a group project with two other other class mates.
+This was a group project with two other team members.

 ## Lahman Baseball Database Exercise